FiniteVolumeTransportPhenomena/PyFVTool/docs/README.md

 ## Documentation TO-DO

-- Set up a way of publishing the documentation (ReadTheDocs? github.io?
-PDF?)
 - Improve docstrings
 - Tutorial documentation can nicely be written as Jupyter Notebooks.
   	- inspiration may be drawn from https://miepython.readthedocs.io -- [(source)](https://github.com/scottprahl/miepython)